Australian Painted Snipe

 The painted snipe is omnivorous, feeding on both the seeds of various wetland plants as well snails, worms and water beetles.
 They shelter during the day and emerge to feed at dusk.

-The species have been recorded in the area in the following locations:
+The species has been recorded in the area in the following locations

 - The lagoons area, Mackay